Facebook is chasing music licensing deals as part of its ramped up video strategy.

 Execs from the company recently attended a pre-Grammy awards performance to scout emerging talent, alongside members of established streaming services such as Spotify, Apple Music, and Pandora Media.
 It is also meeting with music publishers, negotiators at labels, and trade associations in order to strengthen its ties with the industry, reports Bloomberg.

 Earlier in February, Facebook founder and CEO Mark Zuckerberg made it clear that his company sees video as integral to its future growth.
 Other execs have in the past revealed that Facebook predicts it will generate 70 percent of its traffic from video in the next five years.
-On the one hand, Facebook has assigned its head of global creative strategy, Ricky Van Veen, the task of licensing premium, episodic content from TV studios and professional content creators.
-The company plans to fund its ambitious video strategy with an ad-sharing model that would see it split revenue with creators, according to Zuckerberg.
+On the one hand,

 The initiative has inevitably drawn comparisons to YouTube and, sure enough, music videos are among the most popular types of content on the video platform.

 Facebook’s plan is in its early stages and reportedly involves assuring the industry it has the infrastructure to fight copyright infringement in user-generated videos.
 In October, the president of industry trade group the National Music Publishers Association, David Israelite, urged Facebook to track unlicensed content and compensate publishers and songwriters.
 Israelite added that user-generated music videos (comprised of fan-made covers) on the social network were amassing hundreds of millions of views.